-Teaching (for example, CPD, recruitment and retention)

-Budgeted cost: £800
+Teaching (for example, CPD, recruitment and retention) Budgeted cost: £800

 Activity Evidence that supports this approach Challenge number(s) addressed Moderation, staff training and dialogue to support development of staff and ensure progress for pupil premium children.
-Staff to use this to support one another in The EEF states that effective delivery of change needs to: Reinforce initial training with expert followon support within the school., Use highly skilled coaches.
+Staff to use this to support one another in assessments and next steps.
+The EEF states that effective delivery of change needs to: Reinforce initial training with expert follow on support within the school.
+Use highly skilled coaches.
 Complement expert coaching and mentoring with structured peer-to-peer collaboration.
 Use implementation data to actively tailor and improve the approach.
-One, two, three and four. assessments and next steps.
+One, two, three and four.